rmaicle/rmaicle.github.io/_posts/database/2015-11-03-PostgreSQL in Manjaro Linux.md

 LOG:  database system is shut down
 {% endhighlight %}

-I tried the following command to run the database server in the backround as suggested in the documentation but I encountered an error.
+The following command to run the database server in the background as suggested in the documentation produces an error.
-I will try to provide more information about this later on.
+(More information about this in an update).

 {% highlight bash linenos %}
 $ postgres -D /var/lib/postgres/data/ >logfile 2>&1 &